jackseabolt/Ghostbusters-Swift-Game/README.md

 How it's made
 --------
-This game was constructed using Xcode version 9.1 and SpriteKit.
+This game was constructed using Swift version 4.0.2, Xcode version 9.1 and SpriteKit.

 For local use